 Dog Bloat: Symptoms, Causes, Treatment, and Prevention

 Remember the movie Marley and Me?
 Bloat is what did poor Marley in.
 According to experts, stomach bloat is second only to cancer as the leading canine killer, with a death rate as high as 60 percent, even including dogs that are treated by a veterinarian.
 Most untreated dogs will die, so bloat should be taken very seriously.
-If you suspect that your dog is suffering from bloat, get it to your vet as soon as possible.
+If you suspect that your dog is suffering from bloat, take them to your vet as soon as possible.

 What Is Bloat?

 Stomach bloat, or gastric torsion, are common terms for gastric dilatation-volvulus, or GDV.
 This condition starts when the stomach becomes distended with gas, causing it to twist.
 Once this happens, the esophagus is closed, so the dog has no way to relieve the pressure.
 If the esophagus were open, the dog would be able to vomit or burp.
 If the stomach weren’t twisted at the other end, the dog would be able to pass gas to relieve the pressure.